Ultrasounds

 - Determine location and development of the placenta

-- Identifiy possible fetal abnormalities
+- Identify possible fetal abnormalities

 - Survey the fetus with a biophysical profile and fetal heart monitor